-Drawers or pull-out shelves in base cabinets; a wall oven instead of a range; a lazy susan or a corner cupboard: These are all features that make a kitchen accessible to everyone, maximize space usage — and a pleasure to work in, so plan them out!
+Pop-up mixer shelves in cabinets; convenient appliance garages; custom wine storage; a lazy susan or a corner cupboard: These are all features that make a kitchen accessible to everyone, maximize space usage — and a pleasure to work in, so plan them out!

 Choose all your fixtures and materials before starting:

 Contractors will be able to make more accurate bids, and you’ll lessen the risk of delays because of back orders or shipment errors.